Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 * **Compile with Ahead-Of-Time (AOT) compilation enabled.** This improves startup performance and portability.
 * **Do NOT use top-level statements.** Instead, implement a classic `Program` class with a `static void Main(string[] args)` entry point for clarity and compatibility.
 * **Prioritize minimalism and efficiency.** The code must introduce minimal overhead and remain as concise as possible without sacrificing readability.
+* **Use .NET 8 LTS for building the launcher** to ensure the publish folder is net8.0-windows as expected; building with other versions (like .NET 9) will create different folders and break path assumptions.
+* **The executable file must be located at** `rcur_importer_launcher/bin/Release/net8.0-windows/win-x64/publish/rcur_importer_launcher.exe` and MUST be committed to the repository.

 Example: